Processed Foods and Health

 • Colors—artificial FD&C Yellow No. 6 or natural beta-carotene to add yellow hues

-Ingredients used widely in the production of highly/ultra-processed foods such as saturated fats, added sugar, and sodium have become markers of poor diet quality due to their effect on heart disease, obesity, and high blood pressure.
-[6,7] It is estimated that ultra-processed foods contribute about 90% of the total calories obtained from added sugars.
-[4]
+Ingredients used widely in the production of ultra-processed foods such as saturated fatsadded sugar, and sodium have become markers of poor diet quality due to their effect on heart disease, obesity, and high blood pressure.
+[8,9] It is estimated that ultra-processed foods contribute about 90% of the total calories obtained from added sugars.
+[5]

 The Bottom Line

-Food processing is a spectrum that ranges from basic technologies like freezing or milling, to the incorporation of additives that promote shelf stability or increase palatability.
+Food processing is a very broad spectrum that ranges from basic technologies like freezing or milling, to the incorporation of additives that promote shelf stability or increase palatability.
 As a general rule, emphasizing unprocessed or minimally processed foods in the daily diet is optimal.
-That said, the use of processed foods is the choice of the consumer, and there are pros and cons that come with each type.
-The Nutrition Facts Label and ingredients list can be useful tools in deciding when to include a processed food in the diet.
-There is evidence showing an association with certain types of food processing and poor health outcomes (especially highly- or ultra-processed foods).
-This association applies mainly to ultra-processed foods that contain added sugars, excess sodium, and unhealthful fats.
+That said, the use of processed and even ultra-processed foods is the choice of the consumer, and there are pros and cons that come with each type.
+The Nutrition Facts Label and ingredients list can be useful tools in deciding when to include a more processed food in one’s diet.
+There is evidence showing an association with certain types of food processing and poor health outcomes, especially low-nutrient ultra-processed foods that contain added sugarsexcess sodium, and unhealthful fats.
+But there also exist ultra-processed foods that have low amounts of these ingredients while being fortified in beneficial nutrients such as calcium, protein, fiber, and vitamins B and D.

 Terms of Use